PNNL-CIM-Tools/.github/profile/README.md

-# PNNL Common Information Library Toolbox
+# PNNL Common Information Model (CIM) Library Toolbox

 This organization contains tools and resources for working with the Common Information Model (CIM) as well as links to other available tools